Bwc9876/git-from-scratch/index.typ

 - `gpgsig` \(optional): A cryptographic signature to verify the committer

-Commits can contain more data as well, but these are the most common.
+== Commit Parents

+`parent` is an important field.
+Using `parent`, we can create chains of commits with each on pointing to it's previous one (a linked list).
+This chain of commits represent the "history" of our project.

+Commits can also have _multiple_ parents which represent a merging of two different histories.
+We'll explore merging a bit later.

+A commit with no parent usually means it's the first one in a history.
+For example you'll always have one initial commit in your repository without a parent.

 == Loose vs.~Packed Objects
 <loose-vs.-packed-objects>

-When you change a file and commit it, Git will create a new, separate object for the new state of the file.
-For large files, this can waste a lot of space if you just change a few lines.
+When you change a file and commit it, Git will create a new, separate object for the new state of that file.
+This behavior can waste a lot of space in large files, especially if you just change a few lines.

-Git will occasionally \(usually when pushing) #emph[pack] objects, storing diffs between two file states instead of duplicating the contents.
-This presentation won’t get into the technical part of this as Git handles it transparently.
-You can also have Git manually pack all objects by running `git gc`.
+To reduce wasted space, Git will *pack* objects.
+Packed objects are stored as *deltas* (differences) from another object.

+Object packing saves space by eliminating duplication of data.
+Additionally, it makes copying objects over the network faster.

 == Refs
 <refs>

+For humans, referring to objects by their hash can be difficult.
+To make referring to objects easier, *refs* exist.

-Refs are references to objects within the object store.
-Many higher-level Git concepts such as branches and tags are stored as refs.
+Refs are human-named references to objects within the object store.

 Refs are primarily stored in `.git/refs`, each ref is a text file containing the object hash that the ref points to.

-Refs primarily point to commit objects; branches work this way.
-However, tags can technically point to any object; this isn't usually used, however.
+Refs primarily point to commit objects, but we'll see some special uses of refs later on.

-== Tags vs.~Branches
+== Tags and Branches
 <branches-vs.-tags>

+*Tags* and *branches* are both types of refs, and have different use-cases.

+- #strong[Tags] statically point to commits for a project.
+Tags don't change target commits.
-- #strong[Tags] represent static points in time for a project, this is used for marking certain versions or releases
+  Tags areused for marking certain versions or releases (`.git/refs/heads`).
-- #strong[Branches] represent sliding pointers to different states of a project, showing in-progress changes
+- #strong[Branches] point to many different commits in a project, showing in-progress changes or history (`.git/refs/tags`).

-Tags can also be a bit fancier than branches, they can point to
+Tags can also be a bit fancier than branches, they can point to _tag objects_.
-#strong[tag objects].
-Tag objects are similar to commits, but a little different
-in format.

 == Tag Objects

-Tag objects add additional metadata to a tag, kind of like a simpler commit.
+*Tag objects* add additional metadata to a tag such as a message, timestamp, author (tagger), and cryptographic signature.

-Notice how the #acc4[GPG signature] is appended after the message.
+We usually create a tag that signifies a specific release/version of our project, like `v1.2.3`.

+We can use tag objects to add the change notes of this release to the tag.
+This way we know what features were added between that tag and the last.

+== Tag Object Example

+Tag objects follow a similar format to commits, with some small differences.
+Let's look at an example.

 #acc1[object] #acc2[2572bbd459e4972ba4a4e0f4f4fd5d7e286b84d0] \
 #acc1[type] #acc2[commit] \
 #acc1[tag] #acc2[v0.5.3] \
 #acc1[tagger] #acc2[Ben C \<bwc9876\@gmail.com\> 1742067179 -0400] \
 \
-#acc3[v0.5.3 - Fix a bunch of bugs!] \
+#acc3[Fix a bunch of bugs!] \
 #acc4[—–BEGIN SSH SIGNATURE—– U1NIU0...]

+---

+This tag marks version `0.5.3` of our project, and tells anyone reading that since `0.5.2` we've "fixed a bunch of bugs!"

+You may also notice the `type` field.
+Tag objects don't have to reference just commits, they can also reference _any_ other object.
+Most people never use tags for anything other than commits, however.

+== Branches (Heads)

+*Branches* represent an in-progress history of our project.
+You most likely have worked on a branch called `main` or `master` in the past.
+The *head* is the commit object the branch currently points to.

+Branches allow multiple people to work on a project at once.
+*Feature branches* refer to branches made to add a feature to a project.
+For example you may have a branch called `fix-accessibility` that a developer will work on to add accessibility features to a website.

+== Combining Branches - Merging

+Often times we'll want to take changes from one or more other branches and apply them to the current one.

+One way of doing this is a *merge* commit.
+This is a commit that will has two parents: the head of the current branch and the head of the other branch.
+By giving the commit two parents, we're saying it's a result of both histories.

+If two branches share a common history and one is just behind the other, a *fast-forward* occurs.
+This doesn't create a new commit and sets the "behind" branch to point to the head of the source branch.

+== Combining Branches - Rebasing

+An alternative to merging is a *rebase*.
+Rebasing applies commits from one branch to another, without making a merge commit.
+This is effectively just copying and pasting changes from one branch to another.

+Rebasing can do a lot more than just combine branches, however.
+Another common use case is to squash a set of commits into one, cleaning up your history.
+A very user-friendly way to do complex rebasing is `git rebase -i [commit-ish]`.
+This will open up an editor that lets you interactively rebase the commits specified.

 == Symbolic Refs and `HEAD`
 <symbolic-refs-and-head>

-Another type of ref is a #emph[symbolic] ref, these refs can only ever point to other refs.
+Another type of ref is a *symbolic ref*.
+These refs can only point to other refs.
 The most common example of this is `HEAD`, stored in `.git/HEAD`.

-`HEAD` points to the #emph[head] \(latest commit object) of the current branch you have checked out.
-You can run `git symbolic-ref .git/HEAD` to view this, if you were on branch `main` it would output `refs/heads/main`.
+`HEAD` points to the current working branch.
+The working branch is updated whenever we run `git commit` to point to the new commit object.

+When we change `HEAD` to point to something else, we're performing a *switch*.

 == Checking Out Trees

 The act of replacing the current project with one from a tree object is called a *checkout*.
-You can checkout any "tree-ish" object, which includes refs, trees, commits, and tags.
+You can checkout any refs, trees, commits, and tags.

+- Checking out an object with `git checkout` will also switch `HEAD` to that object by default.
+- Additionally, switching to a branch with `git switch` will also checkout that branch by default.

+== Attached and Detached `HEAD`

+`HEAD` can have different state depending on what you have checked out.

-Upon checking out a *branch*, `HEAD` is updated to point to it.
+- Upon checking out a *branch*, `HEAD` is made *symbolic* and updated to point to it.
 Any commits made while `HEAD` has a branch checked out will update that ref to point to the new commit.

-Upon checking out a *tag* or *commit* directly, `HEAD` points directly to the object hash.
+- Upon checking out a *tag* or *commit* directly, `HEAD` is made to *directly* point to the object hash.
   This results in a "Detached `HEAD`" state, which means commits we make won’t affect any specific branch.

 == Rev Parse
 <rev-parse>